 The GI Bill is a valuable benefit that has helped veterans pay for college since World War II.
 The Post-9/11 GI Bill, introduced in 2009, and revised several times since then, expanded the benefits for people who have served in the military since September 11, 2001.
-Eligible service members can receive money for tuition, housing and books to attend college or other educational programs and can claim benefits for up to 15 years after leaving the military.
-Service members who separate on or after January 1, 2013 remain eligible to use their benefits indefinitely – they will never expire.
+Eligible service members and veterans can receive money for tuition, housing and books to attend college or other educational programs and can claim benefits for up to 15 years after leaving the military.
+Service members who separate on or after January 1, 2013, remain eligible to use their benefits indefinitely—they’ll never expire.
 Some can even transfer their benefits to their spouse or children.

 Here's how to make the most of the GI Bill and start using the benefits.

-- Find out if you qualify for benefits.
-You can qualify for partial GI Bill benefits if you have served on active duty for at least 90 days since September 11, 2001.
+1. Find out if you qualify for benefits.
+You can qualify for partial GI Bill benefits if you’ve served on active duty for at least 90 days since September 11, 2001.
 You can get full benefits if you serve for at least 36 months, or if you serve on active duty for at least 30 continuous days and are discharged because of a service-related disability.

 For more information about eligible programs and benefits for the Post-9/11 GI Bill, as well as the older Montgomery GI Bill, see the U.S. Department of Veterans Affairs (VA) website.

-- Sign up for benefits.
-If you want to use the benefits yourself, gather your paperwork and go to the How to Apply section of the GI Bill website for the online application or apply by mail, in person or with the help of a trained professional.
-You'll need your social security number, bank account direct deposit information, education and military history, and basic information about the school or training facility you want to attend or are attending now.
+2. Sign up for benefits.
+If you want to use the benefits yourself, gather your paperwork and go to the How to Apply section of the GI Bill website for the online application, or apply by mail, in person or with the help of a trained professional.
+You'll need your Social Security number, bank account direct deposit information, education and military history, and basic information about the school or training facility you want to attend or are attending now.